wasiur/wasiur.github.io/Miscellanea/README.md

 4. Journal of Mathematical Biology
 5. PLOS ONE
 6. Journal of Chemical Physics
+7. Mathematical Biosciences and Engineering
-7. Journal of Mathematical Physics
+8. Journal of Mathematical Physics
-8. Journal of Mathematics in Industry
+9. Journal of Mathematics in Industry
-9. Journal of Mathematical Analysis and Applications
+10. Journal of Mathematical Analysis and Applications
-10. IEEE Transactions on Automatic Control
+11. IEEE Transactions on Automatic Control
-11. IEEE Control System Letters
+12. IEEE Control System Letters
-12. IEEE Transactions on Networking
+13. IEEE Transactions on Networking
-13. IEEE Transactions on Control of Network Systems
+14. IEEE Transactions on Control of Network Systems
-14. Journal of Scientific Research
+15. Journal of Scientific Research